 You may be wondering what sort of data small businesses can analyze, and it's a fair question.

 Primarily, they can keep track data from email marketing campaigns, social media campaigns, website data, and much more.

 With the amount of time it takes, and the bulk of data to be analyzed, the most common and seemingly best solution for small businesses is using a data analytics software tool.

 There are loads of analytics tools for business, but finding the right solution for small business owners is vital.

 Sure, you could use Google analytics or some other free platform, but it's likely not going to lead you to better decision making or make better your processes.

 Why?
 We'll get to that shortly.
 But first, let's look at the case for using analytics for small businesses.

 It might seem self-explanatory, but companies use business analytics to optimize areas of work and make processes and strategy more efficient.
-That's because small business analytics nails down specific actions and processes that lead to improving results that can be visualized in a small business dashboard.
+That's because of small business analytics nails down specific actions and processes that lead to improving results that can be visualized in a small business dashboard.

 According to a report published by SCORE, close to 51% of small business owners think that data analysis is necessary in order to better operations, but only 45% of them perform data analyses.

 If this seems counterintuitive to you, you're right.

 Business analytics can help immensely, and it is really at the forefront of peoples' minds.
 This is why more and more businesses are using data analytics tools like Whatagraph?

 Platforms that offer actionable data and detailed performance insights can take a small business to the next level.